-Hillcrest Hospital had over 900 participants in our 2015 cancer community outreach educational, screening, and fundraising events that include the above.
+Hillcrest Hospital had over 900 participants in our 2015 cancer community outreach educational, screening, and fundraising events.

-Skin Cancer Screening
+Skin Cancer Screening/Melanoma Screenings

-We have had a total of 130 participants screened for melanoma where 37 patients were recommended for biopsy.
+The Hillcrest Hospital Skin Cancer Screening in 2016 assessed 144 participants screened for melanoma where 27 patients were recommended for biopsy and 46 participants required follow up care.
 Participants were navigated through the follow up process by the Community Outreach coordinator to ensure access to appropriate care.